Thank you to everyone who joined us at our Annual Winter Solstice Celebration !

 Public Access – Always Open

 The Outdoor Labyrinth is located just off Arbot Rd to the west of the main entrance.
-It takes at least 30 minutes to mindfully walk the full labyrinth both in and out.

 Why Walk a Labyrinth?